Solid Defense Against Assault And Battery Charges

-If you have been accused of assault and/or battery in North Carolina, it's important that you contact an experienced attorney who will get the facts, determine if your rights were violated, and work to have the charges against you reduced or dismissed, if possible.
-The lawyers at the Law Office of Ashley Cannon, have experience with both the prosecution and defense sides of these cases, and understand how to best fight to defend your rights.
+If you have been accused of assault and/or battery in North Carolina, it’s important that you contact an experienced attorney who will get the facts, determine if your rights were violated, and work to have the charges against you reduced or dismissed, if possible.
+At Cannon & Thompson, Attorneys at Law, PLLC, we have experience with both the prosecution and defense sides of these cases, and we understand how to best fight to defend your rights.

 Assault is a threat to attempt to injure an individual with an apparent ability to cause harm.
 It does not require actual injury to the victim, but merely the threat of causing injury.
 In battery cases, there is an unjustified harmful application of force to the body of the victim.
 A battery is usually preceded by an assault.

-Attorneys Defending Clients in Cases Involving Assault With a Deadly Weapon
+Attorney Defending Clients In Cases Involving Assault With A Deadly Weapon

-If you have been charged with assault and/or battery, don't put your case in the hands of just any lawyer, contact the Winston-Salem assault and battery attorneys at the Law Office of Ashley Cannon, at 336-793-1013 to discuss your options today.
+If you have been charged with assault and/or battery, don’t put your case in the hands of just any lawyer.
+Call us at 704-872-7438 to discuss your options today.
+You may also contact us online.
+We have an office in Statesville, and represent people throughout Iredell County and surrounding areas.